 The Chancellor’s Student Advisory Board is the official student voice to the system leadership.
 The Board is comprised of two students from each system institution.

 On-campus housing is available through two communities.
-Miramar, the Island Campus, offers both residence hall and apartment room styles.
+Islander Housing, the Island Campus, offers both residence hall and apartment room styles.
 Momentum Village, located in the Momentum Campus, offers apartments and townhomes.
 Living on campus can provide many rewarding extracurricular experiences.
 Financial aid may be used to cover the cost of campus housting.
 Studies have shown that students who reside on campus are more likely to graduate on time and with higher GPAs.
 For more information, please visit the Housing website.

 All A&M-Corpus Christi students and employees ride the Corpus Christi Regional Transportation Authority (RTA) buses free of charge by showing their Sanddollar ID card.
 Plan a trip anywhere RTA services through Google Maps by selecting the ‘public transit’ method of transportation (train icon).
 For bus route information, visit the CCRTA website or call RTA (361) 289-2600.
 For paratransit transportation services, please call 361.289.5881 or visit CCRTA and select Paratransit from the Rider menu.
 If you have questions or concerns regarding this service, contact the RTA at the number above or call the Division of Student Engagement and Success at 361.825.2612.